 - Tail bobbing

 These symptoms won’t pass or get better on their own.
-Unless an avian vet can intervene before the symptoms become too advanced, the parrot will die.
+The parrot will die unless an avian vet can intervene before the symptoms become too advanced.

 According to VCA Hospitals, toxins such as persin are a common cause of liver damage in parrots.
-A healthy liver is vital because it enables parrots to digest food, store and filter blood, and carry out essential metabolic functions.
+A healthy liver is vital because it enables parrots to digest food, store and filter blood, and perform essential metabolic functions.

 Cockatiels, budgies, and Amazon parrots are most prone to liver disease.
-Symptoms are similar to liver damage and include:
+The symptoms of liver disease are similar to liver damage and include the following:

 - Fluffed-up feathers